sxguan/Thermal-Field-Prediction/README.md

 ## Numerical methods

-run the matlab code `heat_eq.m` to genrate the training data.
+Run the matlab code `heat_eq.m` to genrate the training data.
 Training data are temperature mapping in with different boundary condition settings.

 All data would be saved in a `.csv` file, each row represents a data point in training.